actoron/jadex/docs/mkdocs-ng/docs/tutorials/quickstart-bdi/03 Beliefs and Goal Conditions.md

 would be a waste of time, right?

 Well, in general: yes.
 But in this case we want the cleaner to load the battery some more before resuming the patrol round.
-We can specify this by adding an explicit *achieve* condition as another method of the `MaintainBatteryLoaded` class:
+We can specify this by adding an explicit *target* condition as another method of the `MaintainBatteryLoaded` class:

 ```java